 TEST: Chlamydia Cell Culture Synonym: Laboratory/Phone: 443-681-3937 Turnaround Time: 10 business days Specimen Required: Swab: endocervix, urethra, conjunctiva, nasopharynx, throat, rectum, vagina.
 For other sources, call lab to discuss.
-Place swab in ChlamTransTM transport tube.
+Place swab in FlexTrans TM transport tube.
 (Check expiration date of transport media.)
-Specimen Identification: The specimen/sample must be properly labeled and include: The patient's name or unique patient/sample identifier matching the test requisition or electronic test order, 2.
+Specimen Identification: The specimen/sample must be properly labeled and include: 1.
+The patient's name or unique patient/sample identifier matching the test requisition or electronic test order, 2.
 If appropriate, the date and time of specimen/sample collection, and 3.
 Any additional information relevant and necessary for the test.
-Specimen Volume (Optimum): 2ml of media already in transport tube Specimen Volume (Minimum): 2ml of media already in transport tube Collect: Swab placed in ChlamTransTM Transport media, or other commercial media stating it is appropriate for Chlamydia Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order forms at: 443-681-3777 or form may be downloaded from MDH Laboratory website).
-Chlamydia trachomatis located under Virus/Chlamydia heading.
+Specimen Volume (Optimum): 3ml of media already in transport tube Specimen Volume (Minimum): 3ml of media already in transport tube Collect: Swab placed in FlexTransTM transport media, or other commercial media stating it is appropriate for Chlamydia Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order forms at: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Chlamydia trachomatis is located under Virus/Chlamydia heading.
 Indicate specimen type next to test requested using the "Specimen Code' on form.
-Packaging and Shipping: Place tube in a sealed, biohazard transport bag with form in outer pocket Transport Conditions: Transport at 2-8°C Must reach the lab within 2 days of collection Specimen Rejection Criteria: Too old, No patient ID on specimen, leaked, quantity not sufficient, no swab, expired transport, out of temp. range, no specimen received, broken, improper swab or collection kit, improper collection site, thick mucus, gross contamination, illegible ID, missing or incomplete lab slip (no site, date, gender, patient info., submitter info.), mismatched patient ID.
+Packaging and Shipping: Place tube in a sealed, biohazard transport bag with form in outer pocket Transport Conditions: Per FDA Packet Insert: Prior to use, store FlexTrans TM transport media at room temperature, 2-8°C or -70°C. After collection, store specimen tubes at 2-8°C for up to 48 hours.
+All collected specimens are to be transported on cold packs at 2-8°C to the laboratory immediately after collection.
+Must reach the lab within 2 days of collection.
+If the specimen cannot be processed within 2 days, freeze and transport at -70°C or colder on dry ice; however, freezing should be avoided if possible.
+Specimen Rejection Criteria: Too old, No patient ID on specimen, leaked, quantity not sufficient, no swab, expired specifien Rejection Chiena. transport, out of temp. range, no specimen received, broken, improper swab or collection kit, improper collection site, thick mucus, gross contamination, illegible ID, missing or incomplete lab slip (no site, date, gender, patient info., submitter info.), mismatched patient ID.
 Availability: Monday-Friday Results and Interpretation: Chlamydia spp.
 Isolated in cell culture.
+Results and interpretation.
 Chlamydia trachomatis not Isolated in cell culture.
-2.6 Chlamydia trachomatis toxic in cell culture.
+Chlamydia trachomatis toxic in cell culture.
 Resubmit.
 Reference Range: Not applicable.
-Additional Information: This test is limited to medico-legal specimens: cervical, rectal, male urethral; and non- 2 (7 ) cervical, non-rectal, and non-male urethral specimens.
+Additional Information: This test is limited to medico-legal specimens: cervical, rectal, male urethral; and non- Additional mormation. cervical, non-rectal, and non-male urethral specimens.
 Purpose of Test: Diagnostic, qualitative detection of Chlamydia Method: Cell culture Interfering Substances: A negative result does not exclude the possibility of infection.
 Interpret results in conjunction with other information.
-Do not use ChlamTrans if leakage, evaporation, contamination or pH changes are apparent.
-Store ChlamTrans refrigerated.
-Do not freeze unless <-50°C. If frozen, must transport on dry ice.
-This culture confirmation bit will yield positive results with all Chlamudia trachomatics.
-This culture confirmation kit will yield positive results with all Chlamydia trachomatis Testing Site: types as well as other Chlamydial species but will not differentiate between them.
-MDH Laboratories Administration, Central Laboratory resumg site: 1770 Ashland Avenue Baltimore, MD 21205 Comment 1770 Asiliana Avenue Dalumore, Ivid 21203 Comment:
+Do not use FlexTransTM if leakage, evaporation, contamination, or pH changes are apparent.
+Prior to use, store FlexTransTM transport media at room temperature, 2-8°C or -70°C. This culture confirmation kit will yield positive results with all Chlamydia trachomatis types as well as other Chlamydial species but will not differentiate between them.
+Tosting Sito: MDH Laboratories Administration, Central Laboratory Testing Site: 1770 Ashland Avenue Baltimore, MD 21205 Commont: Comment: